-SECTION 1 RULES & REGULATIONS ITEM NO. GENERAL RULES AND REGULATIONS (Continued) (d) RIGHT TO REFUSE FREIGHT: Right is reserved by the Port, without responsibility for demurrage, loss or damage attaching, to refuse to accept, receive, or unload, or to permit any vessel to discharge at Municipal Terminals or appurtenant premises: (1) Freight for which previous arrangements for berthing space have not been made in accordance with the rules and regulations as prescribed in Section 1, Part 6, Paragraph 3; and Section 1, Part 9, Paragraph 6.
-(2) Freight for which previous arrangements for receiving, unloading or handling have not been made by shipper, consignee or carrier.
+SECTION 1 RULES & REGULATIONS ITEM NO. (d) RIGHT TO REFUSE FREIGHT: Right is reserved by the Port, without responsibility for demurrage, loss or damage attaching, to refuse to accept, receive, or unload, or to permit any vessel to discharge at Municipal Terminals or appurtenant premises: (1) Freight for which previous arrangements for berthing space have not been made in accordance with the rules and regulations as prescribed in Section 1, Part 6, Paragraph 3; and Section 1, Part 9, Paragraph 6.
+(2) Freight for which previous arrangements for receiving, unloading, or handling have not been made by shipper, consignee or carrier.
 (3) Freight deemed extra offensive, perishable or hazardous.
 (4) Freight, the value of which may be determined as less than the probable terminal charges.
 (5) Freight, not packed in packages or containers suitable for standing the ordinary handling incident to its transportation.
 Such freight, however, may be repacked or reconditioned at the discretion of the Port and all expense, loss or damage incident thereto shall be for the account of the shipper, consignee, owner, or carrier. (e) RIGHT TO REQUIRE VESSEL TO RELOCATE: The Port maintains the right to determine the placement of vessels at the Port terminal.
-(1) Right is reserved by the Port to order a vessel to move with any expenses arising from said move being charged to the vessel.
+Right is reserved by the Port to order a vessel to move.
+Any expenses arising from said move may be charged to the vessel.
 These charges may include but are not limited to: labor, cranes, tugs, equipment, and damages.
-(2) Vessels are required to have sufficient personnel on board in order to move the vessel in case of emergency and for protection of the vessel and property. (f) RIGHT TO REMOVE, TRANSFER OR WAREHOUSE FREIGHT: Hazardous or offensive freight which, by its nature, is liable to damage other freight, may be immediately removed to other locations or receptacles with all expense and risk for loss or damage charged to the account of the owner, shipper, agent or consignee. (g) RIGHT TO HANDLE ABANDONED FREIGHT: Freight remaining after the sailing of a v vessel in case of emergency and for protection of the vessel and property. (f) RIGHT TO REMOVE, TRANSFER OR WAREHOUSE FREIGHT: Hazardous or offensive freight which, by its nature, is liable to damage other freight, may be immediately removed to other locations or receptacles with all expense and risk for loss or damage charged to the account of the owner, shipper, agent or consignee. (g) RIGHT TO HANDLE ABANDONED FREIGHT: Freight remaining after the sailing of a vessel may be moved to other locations or receptacles or removed to public or private warehouse with all expense and risk of loss or camage charged to the account of the owner, snipper, consignee, agent, or carrier as responsibility may appear. (h) RIGHT TO WITHHOLD DELIVERY OF FREIGHT: Right is reserved by the Port to withhold delivery of freight until all accrued terminal charges and/or advances against said freight have been paid in full.
+Vessels are required to have sufficient personnel on board to move the vessel in case of emergency and for protection of the vessel and property.
+150 (f) RIGHT TO REMOVE, TRANSFER OR WAREHOUSE FREIGHT: Hazardous or offensive freight which, by its nature, is liable to damage other freight, may be immediately removed to other locations or receptacles with all expense and risk for loss or damage charged to the account of the owner, shipper, agent, or consignee. (g) RIGHT TO HANDLE ABANDONED FREIGHT: Freight remaining after the sailing of a vessel may be moved to other locations or receptacles or removed to public or private warehouse with all expense and risk of loss or damage charged to the account of the owner, shipper, consignee, agent, or carrier as responsibility may appear. (h) RIGHT TO WITHHOLD DELIVERY OF FREIGHT: Right is reserved by the Port to withhold delivery of freight until all accrued terminal charges and/or advances against said freight have been paid in full.
 At the Port Director's discretion, any and all such freight may be placed in public or private warehouse with all cost of removal and subsequent handling and storage charged to the account of the owner of the freight.